Rajath-g25ait2079/mlops-sentiment-pipeline/README.md

 Weights & Biases.

 The point of this project is **command of the full MLOps workflow**, not peak accuracy.
-The model is treated as a black box; the engineering around it is the deliverable.
+The model is treated as a black box.

 ---